matthew-a-chan/Scheduler/README.md

+Look to Github for a more updated readme

 This is a scheduler program that uses blind auctions to assign classes.

 It's written entirely in Python, and interfaces with the Google Drive API to enable input directly via Google Sheet forms, allowing for easy and efficient collection of data from potential students.

-Unfortunately, I didn't have the reasonably input 100's of people's worth of data, so I relied on random generation of input data from users (making the process seem random) but the system would be much more efficient with multiple intelligent entities providing logical data rather than random numbers.
+Unfortunately, I didn't have the time to reasonably input 100's of people's worth of data, so I relied on random generation of input data from users (making the process seem random) but the system would be much more efficient with multiple intelligent entities providing logical data rather than random numbers.

 Also, I've found that I'm severely restricted by the amount of Google API calls that I can make (100 calls every 100 seconds), limiting the max student body size to about 30 people (Obviously not ideal), though the algorithm works